 Crystal was among the Avengers who seemingly sacrificed themselves to end the menace called Onslaught.
-Actually they were transported to a different reality created by Franklin Richards, and Crystal was restored when the heroes returned.
-Crystal and Quicksilver were reunited once again and helped rebuild the Avengers.
+Actually, they were transported to a different reality created by Franklin Richards, and Crystal was restored when the heroes returned.
+Crystal and Quicksilver have reunited once again and helped rebuild the Avengers.
 Crystal then returned to Attilan to raise Luna, though she still assisted the Avengers on certain missions.

 Crystal was on hand during the Inhumans' emigration from the moon to the recently-raised continent of Atlantis.
 At this point, her relationship with Quicksilver was no longer strained, although the two would still spend large amounts of time apart.

 More recently, the Inhumans were captured by the alien Kree, the original creators of the Inhumans.
 The Kree judge and warrior Ronan the Accuser hoped to use the Inhuman Royal Family to assassinate the leader of the enemy Shi'ar Empire, the Empress Lilandra.
 Black Bolt then fought Ronan in single combat and soundly defeated him.
 The Inhumans, shocked at their leader's behavior, turned away from Black Bolt, deposing him by decree and exiling him.
 The Royal Family then returned to Earth as monarchs with no people.